 Challenging, thought-provoking storyline featuring themes of power, corruption, social decay and systemic discrimination.
 Backbone tells a tale about how our environment shapes us, and how we influence it in return.

 That said… there’ll be no walking, crawling, running, sneaking, smelling (wait, what?), interrogating, evidence collecting or any other fun stuff unless Backbone reaches its Kickstarter goal.
 Still plenty time left though, but also a lot of money still remaining, with 27 days and $37,777 to go, at the time of writing.
 Would be a darn shame if it’s unsuccessful, as I really like what might become of this dark and slightly creepy adventure, but time will tell.

 As indicated by the above pie (yay, pie!), only little over half of what they’re asking will be spent on development, the rest either going to taxes, Kickstarter related fees or – something far more interesting to most backers – rewards!
 Rewards like… The Unsolved Case ($201), which is a bit of a collector’s item, containing a case file full of “lore, puzzles and character study”.
 Not too shabby, I’d say.
 Or how about The Librarian ($70), “a full-color printed version of the Backbone Artbook”?
 That pixel art, man.
 So groovy.

 Oh right, almost forgot: the game itself is currently scheduled for a July 2019 release, on Windows, OS X and Linux, with a $20 price tag.
-Playstation 4, Switch and Xbox One ports, in that order will only happen if stretch goals are met, however.
-But first the main goal has to be met, so by all means, even if you don’t feel like pledging, do spread word about the Kickstarter.
+Playstation 4, Switch and Xbox One ports, in that order, will only happen if stretch goals are met, however.
+But first, the main goal has to be met, so by all means, even if you don’t feel like pledging, do spread the word about the Kickstarter.
 Pretty please?